Resiliency & Staff Care Program Model

 https://www.nationalwellness.org/page/Six_Dimensions

 Intrigued with how prevalent music is to the human experience, Jennifer Townsend, MMT, MT-BC began studying the impact of the music on health as a teenager and hasn’t stopped.
 After receiving a bachelor degree in Music Therapy from Sam Houston State University she began working with pediatric patients who had disorders of consciousness.
 Her experiences with this population and their families lead her to further develop her understanding of how to use music for healing and brought pushed her to gain a Master’s degree in Music Therapy from Temple University.
 After a decade of working in pediatrics, Jennifer now works in adult medical care.
 As the Manager for Creative Arts Therapies at Houston Methodist she pilots programing in order to grow the footprint of music therapy throughout the hospital, participates and runs studies in research related to music therapy and music medicine and provides clinical supervision to the music therapy staff.
 Jennifer embraces an integrative philosophy which guides her practice and research.
 To this end, she has published articles relating to technology in music therapy, music therapy in epilepsy and neonatal treatment, and neurological constructs of music to guide practice and application.
-Additionally, she has a chapter on Medically Fragile Children in the
+Additionally, she has a chapter on Medically Fragile Children in the Guidelines for Music Therapy Practice in Pediatrics.
+Jennifer’s passion for arts in healthcare pushes her to advocate continuously at local, state and national levels and serve arts and health organizations through board and committee positions.

 Virginia B. Gray, MT-BC has served as a board-certified music therapist since 2007.
 She currently works as a music therapist for The Center for Performing Arts Medicine at Houston Methodist Hospital.
 Virginia triages all music therapy orders for inpatient acute care and critical care units at Houston Methodist Hospital, who do not currently have a music therapist assigned to their department.
 During this pandemic, she is focusing on providing care for COVID positive patients and their families.
 Virginia’s role as a MT-BC includes assisting with the following: piloting music therapy programs, music therapy research, music therapy program development, music therapy student supervision, and music therapy-informed staff care services for wellness and crisis intervention.
 Virginia earned a Bachelor of Music in Vocal Performance from The University of Texas at Austin and a Bachelor of Music in Music Therapy from University of The Incarnate Word in San Antonio.
 She has advanced training in the Bonny Method of Guided Imagery in Music, Motivational Interviewing, the Music Therapy Assessment Tool for Awareness in Disorders of Consciousness, neurologic music therapy, music therapy in palliative care, research design, and trauma-informed care.